TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Hmenu/Index.rst

          **nextsection\_last** / **prevsection\_last:** Where
          nextsection/prevsection links to the first page in a section, these link to the last pages.
-If there is only one page in the section that will be both first and last.Will not work if the parent page of the current page is the root page of the site.
+If there is only one page in the section that will be both first and last.
+Will not work if the parent page of the current page is the root page of the site.

          **first** / **last:** First / last page on the current level.
 If